 Housing entities can not (and should not) require special training or certifications for assistance animals, because the point of the law in the first place is to accommodate a disability, not your ownership of a pet.

 As noted by the Virginia Department of Professional and Occupational Regulation:

 “Fair Housing Law requires housing providers to accommodate a person with a disability by changing or modifying a rule, policy, or practice when doing so is necessary to give the disabled person equal opportunity to use and enjoy his or her unit.”

-In such situations, it may be a “reasonable accommodation” for the housing provider to waive this rule or fine, provided that the individual can show a credible nexus between a disability, the animal, and an equal enjoyment of the unit.
+In such situations, it may be a reasonable accommodation for the housing provider to waive this rule or fine, provided that you can show a credible nexus between your disability, the animal, and your equal enjoyment of the unit.

 If your housing provider rejects your application for such a reasonable accommodation, not all hope is lost.